christiskatsouris/StataExamples/README.md

 generate e = rnormal(0,1)
 generate y = 0.8*d + 0.20*X1 + 0.05*X2 + e

-permtest y, treat(D) np(`np') ipwcovars1(W)
+// The statistical validity of the treatment estimator can be assessed using a permuation test techique permtest y, treat(D) np(`np') ipwcovars1(W)

 ```